ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/write-2-metadata.md

 Note the relative path of `../../docker`
 {{% /notice %}}

+### Author information

+If you provide your name in the `author_primary` metadata it will be listed on the top of the Learning Path in the `Author` field.

+Displaying your name on the content you contributed is a great way to promote your work.

+If you do not want your name to be displayed leave `author_primary` blank.

+You can share additional information about yourself by editing the file [`contributors.csv`](https://github.com/ArmDeveloperEcosystem/arm-learning-paths/blob/main/contributors.csv) at the top of the repository.
+This file collects your compnay name, GitHub username, LinkedIn profile, Twitter handle, and your website.
+All fields are optional, but any you add to `contributors.csv` will appear next to your name in the `Author` field.

 ## Tags
 Tagging metadata is also expected to increase visibility via filtering.
 Some tags are closed (you must select from a pre-defined list) and some are open (enter anything).
 The tags are: